Managing Consent and Compliance Profiles in Dynamics 365 Real-Time Journeys

 When loading consent from all contacts/leads, the system will look at your ‘Do not bulk email’ and ‘Do not email’ fields.
 If both fields are set to allow, the contact point will be treated as opted-in.
 But if either field is set to ‘do not allow’, the status will be set to opted out.

-The same rule applies if duplicated email addresses exist.
+The same rule applies if any there are any duplicated email addresses.
 If any of these fields are set to ‘do not allow’ on duplicated contacts/leads, the consent status for the email address will be ‘opted out’.

 Remember, you can only have one contact point for consent.
 If two contacts share the same email address, one allows emails and bulk emails while the other doesn’t, this email address will have an opted-out consent status.